 - Unlike conventional shoelace knots that have one end coming from each side of the shoe, the Equality Knot has both ends coming from the same side.
 This is symbolic of two partners of the same gender – who nonetheless wished to “tie the knot” – but who were unable to marry in Australia at the time of the Equality Knot campaign (Sep-2017 to Oct-2017).

 - Despite the unusual arrangement, the knot is still totally secure.
-This is symbolic of an unconventional marriage being just as secure as a more traditional one.
+This is symbolic of an unconventional marriage being just as binding as a more traditional one.

 - The knot sits perpendicular to the usual alignment, allowing the double wrap to appear as an “Equality” symbol “=” in the middle of the knot.
 This is symbolic of gender equality.